Mwnkr/404CTF/PRNG 1/README.md

 # Poor Random Number Generator 1/2
-## Catégorie
+## Category
 Crypto
-## Difficulté
+## Difficulty
-Facile
+Easy
-## Énoncé
+## Statement

-J'ai chiffré le fichier flag.png.
-Malheureusement, une partie du clair a fuité.
-Cependant, j'ai confiance en mon algorithme de chiffrement, un One Time Pad c'est incassable !
+I encrypted the file flag.png.
+Unfortunately, part of the plaintext has leaked.
+However, I trust my encryption algorithm, a One Time Pad is unbreakable!

-Bonne chance !
+Good luck!

-## Ressources
+## Resources

 [challenge.zip](challenge.zip)

-## Auteur
+## Author
 **acmo0**

-# Idée de la solution
+# Solution Idea

-Ici, nous avons déjà accès à suffisamment d'octets du clair pour reconstruire l'état initial du "LFSR" sans s'intéresser plus que ça à son fonctionnement.
+Here, we already have access to enough bytes of the plaintext to reconstruct the initial state of the "LFSR" without needing to delve too deeply into its functioning.